masa-finance/masa-oracle/docs/MASAPROTOCOL.md

 ## The Masa Oracle: Bridging Gaps

 Acting as the linchpin of the Masa Protocol, the Masa Oracle bridges the on-chain and off-chain worlds.
 It serves as a conduit, channeling a tokenized representation of a user's complete identity.
 This identity encapsulates all the relationships a user has, spanning accounts and data both on and off-chain.
 The Oracle's use of zkSBT ensures that this representation, while comprehensive, never compromises on privacy.
-The Masa Oracle enables querying and sharing of private and anymous data with any third party in a fully decentralized architecture.
+The Masa Oracle enables querying and sharing of private and anonymous data with any third party in a fully decentralized architecture.

 ## Node Incentivization through Masa Tokens